GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 // or use "try-with-close" statement to do this automatically. try (CloudClient dlp = CloudClient.create()) {
   // make a request with the client
 }
 {{< /tab >}}
+{{< tab header="C#" >}}
+// Initialize client that will be used to send requests.
+This client only needs to be created
+// once, and can be reused for multiple requests.
+After completing all of your requests, call
+// the "Dispose" method on the client to safely clean up any remaining background resources,
+// or employ a "using" statement to do this automatically. using (var client = Server.CreateClient())
+{
+    // make a request with the client
+}
+{{< /tab >}}
 {{< /tabpane >}}